Sabicool/Medicine/01 Disciplines/Clinical/Topics/Fluid Responsiveness.md

 		- Calculate the baseline SV and re-evaluate it during a dynamic manoeuvre like a passive leg raise or a mini fluid challenge
 		- A **≥ 12% increase in Stroke Volume** indicates a positive response, demonstrating that the patient has preload reserve and will tolerate/benefit from fluid resuscitation
 		- If the increase is **< 12%**, the patient is on the flat portion of the Frank-Starling curve; withhold fluids and look toward vasopressors or inotropes instead

+## Carotid VTI
+## End Expiratory Occlusion Test
+- Perform an expiratory pause for 15s
+- Look for a pulse pressure variation >5%
+- Patients can be breathing above the ventilator and don’t have to be sinus rhythm
+## Passive Leg Raise
+- Don’t have to be in sinus rhythm and don’t have to be mechanically ventilated
+- Sit the patient upright at 45° and measure stroke volume then lie then flat and lift up their legs to 45° and measure stroke volume

 ## Challenges
 ### Passive leg raise
 - Method